davidxv15/Weather-app-frontend/README.md

 ### Future Features

-- Location-Based Updates: Automatically detect the user’s location for quick weather updates.
+- **Location-Based Updates**: Automatically detect the user’s location for quick weather updates.
-- Theme Customization: Allow users to toggle between light and dark themes.
+- **Theme Customization**: Allow users to toggle between light and dark themes.
-- Addition of original background music on a randomized playlist.
+- **Music**: Addition of original background lo-fi music on a randomized playlist.
-- Performance Optimization: Optimize for faster loads and smoother animations.
+- **Performance Optimization**: Optimize for faster loads and smoother animations.

 ### Deployment